Glossary of Ingredients

 Applied topically, it softens skin, reduces wrinkles, and fights free radicals – which is more important than ever, living in polluted Western environments.

 Argan oil also contains triterpenoids and unsaturated fatty acids.
-Together, these help to soothe skin and heal scars, inflammation, sunburn, eczema, psoriasis, acne, and stretch marks.
-The sterolins in fatty acids also improve ‘skin metabolism’, meaning it will stay soft yet supple so long as you keep using it.
+Ideal for scars, inflammation, sunburn, mild forms of eczema, psoriasis, acne, and stretch marks.
+The sterolins in fatty acids also improve 'skin metabolism', meaning it will stay soft yet supple so long as you keep using it.

 Argan oil can be used in a myriad of ways.
-Because it is a non-greasy ‘dry’ oil that absorbs quickly, it is a great face and body moisturiser.
+Because it is a non-greasy 'dry' oil that absorbs quickly, it is a great face and body moisturiser.
 It is also used as an intensely hydrating hair treatment, cuticle softener, and bath oil.
-As if that wasn’t enough, eating a teaspoon of it facilitates digestion and strengthens the body’s immunity.
+As if that wasn't enough, eating a teaspoon of this oil may even aid digestion.

 Avocado Oil If soft, silky, more refined skin is on your agenda, Avocado Oil (Persea Gratissima) could be the answer.
 As one of the most deeply penetrating oils on the market, it really absorbs into the layers of the epidermis, making its beauty benefits more intense.
 It's rich in vitamins A, B, C, D, E, and K, as well as potassium, lecithin, chlorophyll.